What are the eligibility criteria for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 departments.
 Students also complete a clinical project in their final semester.

-What is the duration of B.Sc.
-Anaesthesia & Operation Theatre Technology programme?
+What is the duration of Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme?

-The course duration of the B.Sc.
-OT & Anaesthesia Technology programme is 4 years.
+The course duration of the Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme is 4 years.

-What is the fee for the B.Sc.
-Anaesthesia & Operation Theatre Technology programme?
+What is the fee for the Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme?

-The tuition fee for the B.Sc.
-OT & Anaesthesia Technology programme is 2.5 lakh per
+The tuition fee for the Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme is 2.5 lakh per

 year.

-Are scholarships available for B.Sc.
-Anaesthesia & Operation Theatre Technology
+Are scholarships available for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 programme?